The History of Fake Moldavite

 Moldavite started growing in fame and popularity around the time of the Jubilee Country Exhibition in Prague in 1891.
 In the exhibition there were several fine jewellery pieces which featured beautiful faceted Moldavite along with river peals from the Vltava and Otava rivers.
 Unfortunately, producers started replacing faceted Moldavite with bottle glass in the 1890s causing the fame of faceted Moldavite to disappear.
 The fakes were nicknamed the “bottle stone”.

 Interesting fact!
 Five sets of Moldavite jewellery (bracelet, brooch and earings) from the Museum of Decorated Arts in Prague were studied.
 Only one set had real Moldavite!
 The remainder were made from bottle glass!

 Large amounts of fake or imitation natural Moldavite first started to appear around the market in 2010.
-They were seen at a mineral show in Hong Kong, then traded to other countries including Minas Gerais in Brasil, Hanoi in Vietnam , Tucson in USA and many more countries.
-Another large batch of imitation Moldavite entered the market in 2013 in a mineral show in Hong Kong with tens of kilograms with surface sculpting almost visually identical to the natural.
-The fake Moldavite sold often had unusually high lustre (or surface shine) compared to real Moldavite.
-However, natural Moldavite can sometimes have high lustre as well but there are other signs to look out for in fakes.
+They were seen at a mineral show in Hong Kong, then traded to other countries including Minas Gerais in Brasil, Hanoi in Vietnam and Tucson in the USA.
+A large batch of imitation Moldavite entered the market in 2013 via a mineral show in Hong Kong; with tens of kilograms with surface sculpting almost visually identical to the natural.
+The fake Moldavite sold often had unusually high lustre or surface shine compared to real Moldavite.
+Although Moldavite can often display a high sign it is just one of the signs than can help spot a fake.

 Fake Moldavite selling in France